Margaret Mitchell from Gone with the Wind once said, “Death, taxes and childbirth! There’s never a convenient time for any of them.”

 Seven in 10 (68%) cannot correctly identify 65 as the age at which a higher standard tax deduction is granted.

 Only 38% of middle-income Americans over age 50 work with a tax professional to complete and file their annual tax returns.
-Among those who do, the majority (61%) do not receive additional guidance on tax savings tips, long-term tax strategies or how to invest tax refunds.
+Among those who do, the majority (61%) do not receive additional guidance on retirement tax planning, tax savings tips, long-term tax strategies or how to invest tax refunds.

 More than half (54%) prepare and file their own tax return without any external advice or guidance.